 To help measure sustainability outcomes and progress, CRSB's Certification Bodies report on a series of key indicators in the standards over time, demonstrated through the scoring levels achieved by Certified Operations.

-There has been strong adoption of certification by beef producers across Canada, with over 17% of the national cattle herd now raised on Certified Sustainable Operations across Canada.
+Currently, over 19% of the national cattle herd is now raised on Certified Sustainable Operations across Canada.
 This shows the value of demonstrating their sustainable practices against the standards, and the breadth of sustainable production already in place on Canadian farms and ranches.

-There are five processing facilities certified to the Processing Standard, and five processors and distributors audited to the Chain of Custody Requirements, meaning that they are responsible for tracking the cattle and beef through the supply chain.
+There are several processing facilities certified to the Sustainable Processing Standard, as well as processors and distributors audited to the Chain of Custody Requirements, meaning that they are responsible for tracking the cattle and beef through the supply chain.

-To measure farm to fork sustainability of the whole Canadian Beef value chain, CRSB also carries out Sustainability Benchmarking.
-The National Beef Sustainability Assessment is a comprehensive assessment that benchmarks the environmental, social and economic performance of the Canadian beef industry.
+To measure farm to fork sustainability of the whole Canadian Beef value chain, CRSB measures sustainability through its National Beef Sustainability Assessment - a comprehensive scientific assessment that benchmarks the environmental, social and economic performance of the Canadian beef industry.
 It highlights the areas where industry is doing well, and identifies opportunities for improvement.
-The Assessment will be completed every 5-7 years to measure progress and celebrate continuous improvements achieved against the goals of the strategy.
+The Assessment will be completed every 5-7 years to measure progress and celebrate continuous improvements achieved against the goals of our sustainability strategy.